 Having a washing machine in your household is a wonderful convenience that can often be taken for granted — that is, until it breaks down and leaves you with loads of laundry to sort out on your own.
 As soon as you notice problems with your washing machine, schedule repair service right away to limit the risk of water damage or further complications.
-Whether your washing machine won't drain, won't spin, or simply won't turn on, Mr. Appliance® can provide regular service or emergency repair to address the problem.
+If your washing machine won't drain, won't spin, or simply won't turn on, Mr. Appliance® can provide standard washing machine repair service or an emergency repair to address the problem.
 Our technicians also provide careful preventative maintenance, which we recommend for any laundry room appliances.
 Schedule from our website or call us today!

 We repair a wide range of washing machines:

 - Top loading washing machines